SciML/DataDrivenDiffEq.jl/docs/src/examples/symbolic_regression.md

 net = OccamNet(2, 2, 3, Function[sin, +, *, exp], skip = true, constants = Float64[π])
 ```

 Where `2,2,3` refers to input and output dimension and the number of layers _without the output layer_.
 We also define that each layer uses the functions `sin, +, *, exp` as activations and uses a `π` as a constant, which get concatenated to the input data.
-Additionally, `skip` indicates the useage of skip connections, which allow the output of each layer to be passed onto the output layer directly.
+Additionally, `skip` indicates the usage of skip connections, which allow the output of each layer to be passed onto the output layer directly.

 To train the network over `100` epochs using `ADAM`, we type
 ```@example occamnet_flux